This online open house was last updated on April 18, 2018

 All public comments were reviewed by the Board of County Commissioners.
 Most comments were already covered by the original staff recommended docket resolution or were already covered by the existing Comprehensive Plan and therefore did not require further amendment to the Comprehensive Plan.
 Based on public comments, the Board of County Commissioners added a new item to the docket resolution to review affordable housing policies.
 The following are the issues raised in public comments that were not adopted into the docket resolution: • Site-specific applications to increase residential densities in rural areas

 • Various issues related to the Hirst decision (water right from exempt wells)

 The second phase of the process, called the development phase, is when most county-sponsored amendments (including alternatives, if appropriate) are developed.
-Since the docket resolution allows for the submittal of certain applications from interested parties, they will be developed and submitted during this phase of the process.
+Since the docket resolution allows for the submittal of certain applications from interested parties, they were developed and submitted during this phase of the process.

 What county-sponsored amendments are in development and how can I participate?County-sponsored amendments include the following: